List of DC Universe locations: Odym

 Odym is a paradise-like planet and the location of the Blue Lantern Corps Power Battery.

 Obsidian Deeps

 The Obsidian Deeps are a sector of deep space.

 Orlinda

 Orinda is a secret base of operations for the Manhunters.

 Ovacron Six

 Ovacron Six is the homeworld of Green Lantern Hannu.
 Its inhabitants disdain the use of weapons and rely on their own strength.

 Pandina

 Pandina is the homeworld of Star Sapphire Remoni-Notra.

 Qualar IV

 Qualar IV is a planet primarily inhabited by humanoid chicken-like aliens.
 It is the homeworld of Green Lantern Perdoo.

+Rao

+Rao is a red star that orbits Krypton, named after the Kryptonian god of the same name.
+In The New 52, Rao is the name that Kryptonians give to LHS 2520, a star that exists in real life.

 Rann

 Rann is the adopted homeworld of Adam Strange, located in the Polara star system.

 Ramnos

 Ramnos is a homeworld devastated by the Traitor.

 Rexulus System

 Rexulus System is a star system of Sinestro Corps member Setag Retss.

 Rojira

 Rojira is the homeworld of the Ruulan Green Lanterns.

 Ryut

 Ryut is a dead planet and location of the Black Lantern Corps Power Battery.